-Owning and running your own restaurant business is many people’s dream; playing host for a living, being on the cuttig edge of food trends, and living a life of creativity and excitement.
+Owning and running your own restaurant business is many people’s dream; playing host for a living, being on the cutting-edge of food trends, and living a life of creativity and excitement.

 It can be done – and in the case of many Le Cordon Bleu alumni, it has: Dhruv Mittal, Alexei Zimin and Chris Hammett (among many others) have all become successful restaurateurs.
-And they all did so with their own styles and visions – whether it’s Dhruv’s DUM Biryani House in London, Alexei’s numerous restaurant chains in Russia or Chris’s chain in Malta.
+And they all did so with their own styles and visions – whether it’s Dhruv’s DUM Biryani House and Lucknow 49 restaurants in London, Alexei’s numerous restaurant chains in Russia or Chris’s chain in Malta.

 But whether it’s opening up a restaurant franchise or a single eatery, it’s a daunting task, so much so that it’s tricky to even know where to start.